Gail Vittori: Work

-Since 1993, Vittori has coordinated the center's Sustainable Design in Public Buildings Program, including serving as a sustainable design consultant for the Pentagon Renovation Program's Commissioning Team from 1999 to 2006, numerous City of Austin design projects including Texas's first public sector LEED certified building, the redevelopment of Austin's 709 acre former Robert Mueller Municipal Airport including piloting LEED for Neighborhood Development, the new Austin federal courthouse, and the first LEED-Platinum certified hospital in the world, Dell Children's Medical Center of Central Texas.
+Since 1993, Vittori has coordinated the center's Sustainable Design in Public Buildings Program, including serving as a sustainable design consultant for the Pentagon Renovation Program's Commissioning Team from 1999 to 2007, numerous City of Austin design projects including Texas's first public sector LEED certified building, the redevelopment of Austin's 709 acre former Robert Mueller Municipal Airport including piloting LEED for Neighborhood Development, the new Austin federal courthouse, and the first LEED-Platinum certified hospital in the world, Dell Children's Medical Center of Central Texas.

 Beginning in 2000, Vittori led several national initiatives focused on greening the health care sector and advancing environmental health considerations in green building.
-Examples include collaborating on the development of the American Society of Healthcare Engineering's (ASHE) Green Healthcare Construction Guidance Statement, and the Green Guide for Health Care, convened by the center in 2002, a project of CMPBS and Health Care Without Harm.
-She currently serves as a co-coordinator of the Green Guide for Health Care and is founding chair of the U.S. Green Building Council's LEED for Healthcare core committee (2004–2008).
+Examples include collaborating on the development of the American Society of Healthcare Engineering's (ASHE) Green Healthcare Construction Guidance Statement, and the Green Guide for Health Care, which she convened in 2002, a project of CMPBS and Health Care Without Harm.
+She served as a co-coordinator of the Green Guide for Health Care until 2011, and was founding chair of the U.S. Green Building Council's LEED for Healthcare core committee (2004–2008).
 Vittori was the 2009 chair of the U.S. Green Building Council's Board of Directors.
 In 2009, Secretary Janet Napolitano appointed Vittori to the Department of Homeland Security's Sustainability and Efficiency Task Force.
-In 2011, Vittori was appointed to the GBCI (Green Business Certification Inc.) Board of Directors, and has served as its chair from 2014 to 2019.
-She is a founding board member of the Health Product Declaration Collaborative, and has served as vice-chair from 2015 to 2019.
+In 2011, Vittori was appointed to the GBCI (Green Business Certification Inc.) Board of Directors, and served as its chair from 2014 to 2019.
+She is a founding board member of the Health Product Declaration Collaborative, and has served as vice-chair from 2015 to 2024.